-In the case of the RMIS and the access to the Minerals4EU dataset (i.e., structured data), the development of an ERML-Lite-based API can be considered, this initiating a very first step toward a e-Scoreboard.
-Because a new, fully operational, version of ERML-Lite3 (Vuollo et al., 2018) has just been released, and because ERML-Lite is incredibly easier 'to manipulate' than the full version of ERML, this makes possible to even envisage such a development in the frame of Mintell4EU (e.g., in Work Package 5, Task T5.4).
+In the case of the RMIS and the access to the Minerals4EU dataset (i.e., structured data related to all types of mineral/ore deposits), the development of a ERML-Lite-based API can be considered, this initiating a very first step toward an e-Scoreboard.
+Because a new, fully operational, version of ERML-Lite6 (Vuollo et al., 2018) has just been released, and because ERML-Lite is incredibly easier 'to manipulate' than the full version of ERML, this makes possible to even envisage such a development in the frame of Mintell4EU (e.g., in Work Package 5, Task T5.4).

-In the same way, and in synergy with the H2020 SCRREEN project (Work Package 9 'Knowledge management'), the development of a ProSUM-based API related to the urban mine (WEEE, ELV & BATT), and dealing with data on products and stocks and flows and composition has been envisaged when building the Mintell4EU proposal (Task T5.5), thus providing the RMIS with essential data for material flow and system analysis.
+In the same way, and in synergy with the H2020 SCRREEN project (work package 9 'Knowledge management'), the development of a ProSUM-based API related to the urban mine (WEEE, ELV & BATT), and dealing with data on products and stocks and flows and composition has been realized in the frame of Mintell4EU Work Package 5 Task T5.5, (Deliverable D5.5 - Cassard and Tertre, 2019b), thus providing the RMIS 2.0 with essential data for material flow and system analysis.